- Home

 MRI scan

 An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to build up detailed pictures of the inside of the body.
-A specialised type of MRI called mpMRI (multiparametric magnetic resonance imaging) is used to help find prostate cancer.
-It combines the results of three MRI images to provide a more detailed image.
+A specialised MRI called mpMRI (multiparametric magnetic resonance imaging) is used if a doctor suspects prostate cancer.
+It combines the results of a number of MRI images to provide a more detailed image.

-Your doctor may suggest you have an MRI to help work out if a biopsy is needed or to guide the biopsy needle to a specific area of the prostate.
-This scan can also be used to show if the cancer has spread from the prostate to nearby areas.
+Your doctor may suggest an MRI to see if you need a biopsy or to guide the biopsy needle to a specific area of the prostate.
+It may also show if cancer has spread from the prostate to nearby areas.

-Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body.
-If you do, you may not be able to have an MRI scan as the magnet can interfere with some pacemakers.
+Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body, as the magnet can interfere with some pacemakers.
 Newer pacemakers are often MRI-compatible.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast (dye) during previous scans.
-You should also let them know if you have diabetes or kidney disease.
+Also let them know if you have diabetes or kidney disease.

 Having an MRI

-Sometimes a dye (known as contrast) is injected into a vein before the scan to help make the pictures clearer.
-You will lie on an examination table that slides into the scanner, a large metal cylinder open at both ends.
-The person doing the scan will place you in a position that will allow you to stay still and limit movement during the scan.
+Sometimes a dye (called contrast) is injected into a vein before the scan to help make the pictures clearer.
+You will then lie on an examination table that slides into the scanner, which is a large metal cylinder open at both ends.

-The scanner makes loud repetitive sounds during the scan.
-The scan is painless but the noisy and narrow MRI machine makes some people feel anxious or claustrophobic.
-If you think you could become distressed, mention it beforehand to your medical team.
+The scan is painless, but the scanner makes loud noises and is narrow, which makes some people feel anxious or claustrophobic.
+If you think you could become distressed, mention this beforehand to your medical team.

-You may be given a mild sedative to help you relax, or you might be able to bring someone into the room with you for support.
-You will usually be offered earplugs or headphones to listen to music.
+You may be given a mild sedative to help you relax, or be able to bring someone into the room with you for support.
+You will have earplugs or headphones.
 The MRI scan may take around 30 minutes.

 Podcast: Tests and Cancer